 The first ordained woman to work in Canada was Fidelia Woolley Gillette (1827-1905), who served a Universalist congregation in Bloomfield, Ontario, in 1888.
 Gillette was raised in the United States, where she obtained a license to preach in 1873 and where she was ordained in 1877.

 The first woman to enroll in theological studies in Canada was Lydia Emelie Gruchy.
 In 1920, Lydia Emelie Gruchy graduated from the University of Saskatchewan, and in 1923 she graduated from the Presbyterian Theological College in Saskatoon.
 While the Presbyterian church did not allow women to be ministers or elders, they could be deacons or missionaries, so Gruchy worked in various other roles for thirteen years, applying repeatedly to be ordained as a minister.
 In 1925, the Presbyterian, Methodist, and Congregationalist denominations merged to form the United Church of Canada, largely because the small rural communities spread far apart from each other were not large enough to support three churches.
-With the help of Nellie McClung and some male United Church Ministers, Gruchy finally achieved her ordination in 1936 with the United Church of Canada.
+She was supported by Nellie McClung, an active United Church member and one of the group of five who succeeded in getting women the right to vote in Canada.
+Lydia Gruchy applied repeatedly for ordination and at last, with the support of some male colleagues from St Andrew's theological college and United Church Ministers, Gruchy finally achieved her ordination in 1936.
 Lydia Emelie Gruchy became the first woman to become ordained as a minister in Canada.
 The biography of Lydia Emelie Gruchy, called With Love, Lydia, was written by Rev. Patricia Wotten and is available from Kobo as an e-book or can be ordered from the author's website.